 One of the best Linux laptops to date, the Oryx Pro (opens in new tab) is definitely built for the operating system.
 Indeed, it currently offers a choice of either Ubuntu 18.04 or System76’s own Ubuntu-based Pop!_OS on purchase.

-For storage there are two SATA harddrives offering 8TB altogether, and graphics options include the NVIDIA GeForce RTX 2060, 2070, or 2080.
+For storage there are two SATA hard drives offering 8TB in total, and graphics options include the NVIDIA GeForce RTX 2060, 2070, or 2080.

-Again, as like the Serval, though, this is an expensive machine, with the base price starting from $1,699.
+However, this is also an expensive machine, with the base price starting from $1,699.

 The Galago Pro (opens in new tab) from System76 is the cheapest Linux laptop on this list.
 Like the other machines from System76, it offers either Pop!_OS or Ubuntu to run on.
 However, even though it has some decent specifications, even the base model comes in at less than $950.

 The standard processor is a 10th gen Intel Core, either the i5-10210U or the i7-10510U.
 8GB of dual-channel DDR4 RAM at 2667MHz is also available at start, though this can be expanded to up to 64 GB.
 Storage options begin with a 240GB SSD, though can be upgraded to a 6TB SATA harddrive.